R33Dfield/WindowsHardening/README.md

 Welcome to WindowsHardening – your go-to repository for enhancing the security of Windows 10 and Windows 11 clients managed through Microsoft Intune.

 # About This Repository
 In this repository, you'll find a collection of hardening files in JSON format, meticulously designed to bolster the security of your Windows 10 and Windows 11 systems.
-These files are not just any random collection; they are exports of session catalogs, underpinned by the comprehensive and industry-recognized CIS Benchmarks tailored for Windows 10 and Windows 11 hardening.
+These files are not just any random collection; they are session catalogs, underpinned by the comprehensive and industry-recognized CIS Benchmarks tailored for Windows 10 and Windows 11 hardening.

 # What's Inside
 JSON Hardening Files: Each file is an export from a session catalog, offering you a plug-and-play solution for immediately enhancing your system's security posture.